Explore AI speech

 -

-In the Chat pane, use the Start button to start a conversation with the model.
+In the Chat pane, use the Start session button to start a conversation with the model.
 If prompted, allow access to the system microphone.

 -